-The Fort Coombs Armory in Apalachicola, Florida was built by Franklin County at the urging of the local militia company, the Franklin Guards, in 1898.
-The first building in the city, the two-story building, with a four-story clock tower, was made of simulated brick.
-It was built at the corner of 4th Street and Avenue D. It was named for James Percy Coombs who was the commander of the local National Guard unit in the early 1900s.
+The Fort Coombs Armory in Apalachicola, Florida, was built by Franklin County at the urging of the local militia company, the Franklin Guards, in 1898.
+The first building in the city, the two-story building with a four-story clock tower, was made of simulated brick.
+It was built at the corner of 4th Street and Avenue D. It was named for James Percy Coombs, the commander of the local National Guard unit in the early 1900s.
 He later served as the Mayor of Apalachicola and as a Lieutenant Colonel in World War I.

-On May 25, 1900, a fire destroyed the armory as well as much of the downtown.
+On May 25, 1900, a fire destroyed the armory and much of the downtown.
 On July 3, 1900, a committee was formed to build a new armory.
-It was completed at the same location in 1901 at a cost of $12,000.
-The replacement armory features real brick walls and a gable roof with a gable parapet.
-The solid massing of the walls, slit windows, and a four-story corner tower makes it resemble a medieval watchtower.
+It was completed at the same location in 1901 for $12,000.
+The replacement armory features brick walls, a gable roof, and a gable parapet.
+The solid massing of the walls, slit windows, and a four-story corner tower make it resemble a medieval watchtower.
 The imposing military structure is one of the most unique examples of “fortress architecture” in Florida.

-The new building included a large drill hall that could accommodate the entire company.
-It also included a vault to store the weapons, dressing rooms, and offices.
-Franklin County sold the building to the State of Florida in 1911 and a 30 by 100 feet single-story addition was made to the northwest side of the building.
+The new building included a large drill hall accommodating the entire company.
+It also included a vault to store weapons, dressing rooms, and offices.
+Franklin County sold the building to the State of Florida in 1911, and a 30 by 100 feet single-story addition was made to the northwest side of the building.
 This addition contains a kitchen, offices, restrooms, and a company room.